 In April 2020, as the COVID-19 health crises and accompanying health and safety best practices were rapidly evolving, City of Portland emergency managers received numerous reports about grocery store customers not physically distancing or wearing face coverings.

 At the time, social distancing – the recommendation to maintain at least 6-feet of distance between people to prevent the spread of the novel coronavirus – was a new behavior for most people.
 Customers were also stressed about grocery shopping in a time when there were some product shortages.
 Grocery store signage varied widely between stores and staff reported feeling stressed about their safety.

 In addition to our goal of improving grocery store staff safety, we saw grocery stores as a good place to reach people with other key safety messages, like hand washing and wearing face coverings, since grocery stores were one of the few places people still visited on a regular basis during the Stay at Home order.

-The project: Design a poster to encourage social distancing from staff
+The project: Design a poster to encourage social distancing

 The Portland Bureau of Emergency Management partnered with the Behavioral Insights Team to design a poster to display at grocery stores to encourage customers to stay 6-feet or more away from staff.
 We also included additional key health messages: wash your hands when you get home, avoid touching your face, and wear a face covering (the CDC recommendation for face coverings was announced mid-design, so we quickly incorporated it).